Sri-Harsha/scpp/README.md

     `python generate_sugarcrepe_plus-mistral.py --data_dir {directory to original sugarcrepe}`

-4. The scripts will run both the stages of generation pipeline and create a new directory called `data/sugarcrepe-plus-plus-mistral` with outputs from both the stages.
-The 'checked\_caption' are automatic validated captions which are further considered for human validation.
+4. The scripts will run both stages of the generation pipeline and create a new directory called `data/sugarcrepe-plus-plus-mistral` with outputs from both stages.
+The 'checked\_caption' are automatically validated captions which are further considered for human validation.

 > Note: Further human validation would be required to match the quality of SUGARCREPE++.
-The above output files would be similar in quality as files in `generated_data`.
+The above output files would be similar in quality to files in `generated_data`.

 - - -

 ### Contact

-For further assistance email:
+For further assistance, email:

 *aman.jaiswal@dal.ca*